Akkatecture/Documentation/content/docs/further_self_study/tips.md

 **Keep Aggregate Events As Slim As Possible**

 A good rule of thumb is to minimize the amount of noisey data that can exist in the aggregate event.
-Chances are, if you use all the members contained in the event during the events application to the aggregate state, they are welcomed to be there, otherwise strongly consider removing unused members in aggregate events.
+If your state event applying method uses all of the event member variables on invokation, then you have a good event. adding bloat and extra data to events waters down how true the events are.
+Events embody 'facts which happened' in your domain.
+If you add unessacary 'facts' that dont pertain to that event in your event model, then that event becomes less 'fact-y'.

 **Idempotent Apply Methods**